Leinster’s Scott Fardy to retire at end of the season

 Scott Fardy of Leinster tackles Munster’s Gavin Coombes during the Guinness Pro 14 game at Thomond Park in January.
 Photograph: James Crombie/Inpho

-Leinster’s Australian forward Scott Fardy has announced that he is to retire at the end of the season.
+Leinster’s popular Aussie Scott Fardy has announced that he will retire from rugby at the end of the season.
+The former Wallaby international, capped 39-times by his country, turns 37 in July and has called time on a garlanded career.

-Fardy, who turns 37 in July, made 39 appearances for Australia and joined Leinster in 2017, going on to earn 76 caps to date for the province, winning a Heineken Champions Cup and four Guinness Pro 14 titles.
+He joined the Irish province in 2017 and since then has made 76 appearances for Leinster, winning a Heineken Champions Cup and four Guinness Pro 14 titles; he’ll hope to tag on another trophy by season’s end as Leinster chase a fifth European title.

-Only a few weeks ago he joined Devin Toner and Michael Bent in accepting the Pro 14 trophy on behalf of the wider squad of 57 players that had represented Leinster over the course of the 2020/21 season.

-“Until then all my energy and focus is on finishing the season strongly with Leinster.”

-Commenting on the announcement, Leinster head coach Leo Cullen said, “Scott Fardy leaves a formidable legacy behind him at the club.
+He’s been a key player for Leinster as head coach Leo Cullen explained: “Scott Fardy leaves a formidable legacy behind him at the club.
 He has been a key figure in the team’s recent success and has been an invaluable member of the leadership group during his time here.

 “Fards is a great competitor on the field but he also brings great enjoyment and fun to the entire squad throughout our lengthy season when the team is constantly changing, particularly with international players away and younger players stepping up in their absence.